smorenob/MetabarcodingDIETS/README.md

 # MetabarcodingDIETS

 This workflow is specific to analysing eukaryote diversity from community DNA metabarcoding of gut contents from different species at zoantharian dominated habitats using CO1 gene region from raw reads.
-It reproduces the cleaning and curation steps as well as the biostatiscal analysis included in the project "Trophic interactions on zoantharian zones in the Canary Islands" by Moreno-Borges et al. 2022.
+It reproduces the cleaning and curation steps as well as the biostatiscal analysis included in the project "Trophic interactions  in habitats dominated by zoantharians in subtropical regions" by Moreno-Borges et al. 2023.

 Sample preparation, DNA extraction and PCR amplification steps related to this work can be found here (add link).